noahwillcrow/roblox-engine-api-docs-mcp/build-and-publish/README.md

 *   Docker Desktop (or Docker Engine) installed and running.
 *   Docker Buildx installed and configured.
     *   **For Docker Desktop users**: Buildx is usually included and enabled by default.
 If not, ensure Docker Desktop is up to date.
     *   **For Linux users**: You might need to install the Docker Buildx plugin separately.
 Refer to the official Docker documentation for your distribution.
 After installation, you might need to initialize a builder instance: `docker buildx create --name mybuilder --use`.
+If you encounter issues, try running `docker buildx install` to ensure the necessary components are in place.
 *   Python 3.11 and Poetry installed.
 *   A Docker Hub account (or access to another container registry).